eddiethedean/moltres/README.md

 ## 💡 Why Moltres?

-**Moltres** bridges the gap between PySpark's elegant DataFrame API and traditional SQL databases:
+### The Gap in Python's Ecosystem

+Python has powerful DataFrame tools (Pandas, Polars) and powerful SQL tools (SQLAlchemy, SQLModel), but **no library connects them in a unified, ergonomic way**.

+**The problem:** Developers must juggle:
+- Pandas or Polars for DataFrame transformations (but data must be loaded into memory)
+- SQLAlchemy/ORMs for persistence (but not DataFrame-style)
+- Raw SQL for updates/deletes (but not type-safe or composable)

+**Moltres fixes this** by providing:
+- ✅ **DataFrame API** - Transform data with familiar operations (select, filter, join, groupBy)
-- ✅ **No Spark Cluster Required** - Run on your existing SQL database
+- ✅ **SQL Pushdown Execution** - All operations compile to SQL and run on your database—**no data loading into memory**
-- ✅ **Familiar API** - PySpark developers feel at home immediately
+- ✅ **Real SQL CRUD** - INSERT, UPDATE, DELETE with DataFrame-style syntax
+- ✅ **Works with Existing SQL Infrastructure** - No cluster required, works with SQLite, PostgreSQL, MySQL, and more
 - ✅ **Type Safe** - Full type hints for better IDE support and fewer bugs
 - ✅ **Production Ready** - Environment variables, connection pooling, monitoring hooks
 - ✅ **Secure by Default** - SQL injection prevention built-in

-- ✅ **Flexible** - Works with SQLite, PostgreSQL, MySQL, and more
+### Who Needs Moltres?

+- **Data Engineers** - Avoid loading millions of rows into memory just to update a subset
+- **Backend Developers** - Replace many ORM operations with cleaner, column-aware DataFrame syntax
+- **Analytics Engineers / dbt Users** - Express SQL models in Python code with DataFrame chaining
+- **Product Engineers** - Validated, type-safe CRUD without hand-writing SQL
+- **Teams migrating off Spark** - Familiar DataFrame API style for traditional SQL databases—no cluster required.
+Note: Moltres focuses on SQL features, not PySpark feature parity.
+Features are included only if they map to SQL capabilities.

 ## 📖 Core Concepts

+> **Design Philosophy:** Moltres provides a DataFrame API that compiles to SQL.
+We focus on supporting SQL features (standard SQL and common dialect extensions) rather than replicating every PySpark feature.
+If a feature doesn't map to SQL/SQLAlchemy or doesn't align with SQL pushdown execution, it's not included.

 ### Lazy Evaluation

-All DataFrame operations are lazy—they build a logical plan that only executes when you call `collect()`:
+All DataFrame operations are lazy—they build a logical plan that only executes when you call `collect()`.
+The plan is compiled to SQL and executed on your database:

 ```python
 # This doesn't execute any SQL yet